-Other than the Audit Committee and the Compensation Committee, the Board does not have any other committees.
+Other than the Audit Committee, the Board does not have any other committees.
 For further information regarding the Audit Committee, see the description under the heading "Audit Committee Disclosure".

 Assessments

 To date, given the small size of the Board, the Board has not found it necessary to institute any formal process in order to satisfy itself that the Board, its committees and its individual directors are performing effectively.